-Research Triangle Park, NC, January 9, 2019: The Carolina Longevity Institute, LLC (CLI), an Eli Global company, announced that Brian Huber has joined as Chief Operations and Scientific Officer, effective January 9, 2019.
+Research Triangle Park, NC, January 9, 2019: The Carolina Longevity Institute, LLC (CLI), announced that Brian Huber has joined as Chief Operations and Scientific Officer, effective January 9, 2019.
 CLI is an emerging portfolio of companies on a mission to enable people to live longer and to age healthier with better quality of life through innovative research, and world class interventions that promote healthy aging.

 With more than 35 years of experience and demonstrated success in the biopharmaceutical drug development and investment sectors, Brian Huber will lead the scientific and operational activities at CLI.
 Preceding his position at CLI, Huber worked as managing director and VP at Quintiles/IQVIA.
 His prior experience over the course of two decades was as VP in Drug Discovery at GlaxoSmithKline (GSK) and senior staff fellow at the National Cancer Institute of the National Institutes of Health.
 Huber’s experience has ranged from managing drug discovery and clinical drug development portfolios to achieving maximal patient value and company ROI.
 He has engaged in developing and managing key partnerships for financial growth, clinical delivery and execution, and profitability.
 His pas work has involved identifying, structuring, and managing innovative clinical investments involving biopharmaceutical companies and third-party syndicated capital sources.